Over 400 years old…

 Cuz even if you’ve never opened this doorstop of a novel, don’t worry:

 I’m about to save you 345,390 words of reading…

-To give you the lowdown on why a book first published in 1605 can still be an inspiration to entrepreneurs and marketers like us who want to ‘Sell Unique’ in 2018.
+To give you the lowdown on why a book first published in 1605 can still be an inspiration to entrepreneurs and marketers like us who want to ‘Sell Unique’ in the 21st century.

 Call me crazy, call me a lunatic, call me a windmill-tilter (one for the literature grads there)…

 …I’m mounting my faithful keyboard (um, not literally) and sallying forth.

 Well, read this wonderful quote from the English translation of Donny Q and see if it doesn’t appeal to your rebellious, entrepreneurial spirit: